goddy201/MTN-Customer-Churn-Analysis/README.md

 # MTN-Customer-Churn-Analysis
 ## Project Overview

 In this project, I analyzed a sample dataset of MTN Nigeria’s customer churn for the first quarter of 2025.
 The analysis focused on understanding revenue performance and identifying key churn patterns and drivers.

-Below are the key insights:
+##Key Metrics and Insights:
 -Total Revenue from Mobile Data Sales: ₦119 million -Total Customer Churn: 284 customers, representing 29% of the total customer base -State with the Highest Revenue: Plateau State – ₦9.4 million (4.7% of total revenue)